 Attempts to Build a Virtual Surveillance Fence

-The next attempt at a virtual fence was launched by CBP in 2005 to secure all U.S. borders, and was titled the Secure Border Initiative (SBI).
+The next attempt at a virtual fence, titled the Secure Border Initiative (SBI), was launched by CBP in 2005 to secure all U.S. borders.
 Its virtual fence component, SBInet, was planned as a combination of surveillance technologies relying primarily on radar and camera towers along the entire length of the border.
 In 2006, Boeing was awarded the contract for the project estimated at $2.5 billion, promising to detect 95 percent of illegal border crossings.
 Almost immediately, the project fell behind schedule and went over budget.
 Worse, it barely worked—sensors confused raindrops or leaves blown in the wind for people, an official from the U.S. Government Accountability Office told 60 Minutes.
 In 2010, after spending almost $1 billion over four years, Boeing deployed the first segment of SBInet along 53 miles of Arizona’s 387-mile border with Mexico, a mere 2.5 percent of the entire border.
 In January 2011, in response to concerns regarding the performance, cost, and schedule for implementing the systems, the Secretary of Homeland Security announced the cancellation of any further procurement of SBInet systems, and of the SBI project altogether.

 That same month, CBP introduced the Arizona Border Surveillance Technology Plan (ATP) for deploying commercially available, off the shelf technologies, along the Arizona-Mexico border.
 The technologies included a mix of various fixed and mobile systems, chosen according to the type of terrain in different areas.
 In June 2014, ATP was expanded to include the remainder of the Southwest border - and titled the Border Surveillance System (BSS).